ug-libraries/clean-architecture-core-php/Readme.md

 #[Route('/', name: "_app", methods: 'GET')]
 final class CustomController extends AbstractController {
-    public function __construct(
+    /**
-        private readonly CustomPresenterInterface $customPresenter,
+     *  you don't have to have an interface to present it.
+You can directly
-        private readonly CustomUsecaseInterface $customUsecase,
+     *  inject the concrete class of your presenter into the controller's constructor */ public function __construct( private readonly CustomPresenterInterface $customPresenter, private readonly CustomUsecaseInterface $customUsecase,